Published on: 30 Sep , 2024

 To nudge customers into exploring your complete suite. | Increase expansion and upselling | Expansions and upselling increase Expansion revenue, and customer lifetime value. | Expansion revenue, up-sell and cross-sell rates, CLTV |

-Your customer education strategy needs the help of a few necessary elements to work effectively.
-These include the customer education tech stack, the educational resources, and a customer education team.
+An effective customer education strategy requires key elements, including a robust tech stack, comprehensive educational resources, and a dedicated customer education team.

 A big reminder: Customer education is more than just Learning Management Software (LMS).